-At Foundation Surveyors, it is our business to help property buyers make informed, intelligent decisions about their purchase.
-If you are confused about the difference between a mortgage valuation report and a professional property survey, and are perhaps not sure why you should spend the extra money, please read on.
+At Foundation Surveyors, it is our business to help property buyers make informed, intelligent decisions about their purchases.
+If you are confused about the difference between a mortgage valuation report and a professional property survey and are perhaps not sure why you should spend the extra money, please read on.

 What is a mortgage valuation?

 Financing a property purchase is typically done by way of a mortgage.
 A successful application will conclude with a Mortgage Agreement in Principle, meaning that you satisfy the lender’s criteria for the amount of the loan.
 It is advisable to have an in-principle agreement in place before you make an offer on a property, as it positions you as a motivated and credible buyer.

 Once you have found a property you wish to buy, the mortgage company will need to approve the loan for that property, and this is where the valuation comes in.
 Based on a brief inspection usually conducted by a lender-appointed valuer, assessor or surveyor, a mortgage valuation is designed to check that the building is worth the loan.

 A mortgage valuation visit usually takes less than ½ hour, which is sufficient to assess the superficial state of the property and note obvious defects, but insufficient to provide a detailed investigation into the building elements.
 The valuation report also takes into account comparable local property prices and is ultimately designed to minimise the lender’s risk exposure, in the event of you defaulting on the loan.

 Crucially, this exercise is carried out on behalf of, and for the benefit of, the lender alone.
 In many cases, the report may be little more than a tick-box valuation to satisfy the mortgage company’s lending criteria and is of little practical use to anyone else.
 In fact, you may not even be able to get access to a copy of the report.

 What is a property survey?